 If you’re searching for the perfect road trips in Portugal, then look no further than this Portugal road trips guide where we outline 5 of the best for you to choose from!

-Many first time visitors to Portugal are often shocked by the country’s incredible diversity.
+One of the most interesting facts about Portugal that many first time visitors are shocked by, is the country’s incredible diversity.
 Even though Portugal is fairly small in comparison to many other European countries, it still packs a mighty punch!
 From mountainous terrains to the flat countryside, to incredible coastlines that include the dramatic golden cliffs of the Algarve, there is so much to see and explore in this stunning part of the world.

 - Best Portugal Road Trips